staggy/Flask/README.md

 # Public Website
 The url is http://reciplease.recipes/ <br>
-This looks very different as there are CSS and JS changes.
+This looks very different as there are CSS, JS, and database changes.